MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Program     | `%SystemRoot%\system32\services.exe` |
 | Description | Inbound rule for the local Service Control Manager to be remotely managed via RPC/TCP. |

+This rule is governed by the [EnableServiceManagement](#enableservicemanagement) setting.

 #### Remote Volume Management - Virtual Disk Service (RPC)